 The challenges we face require enormous change, often at a systemic level.
 We believe these can only be met through true collaboration and partnership.
-Kingspan is part of several important initiatives aiming to achieve industry transformation including the Ellen MacArthur Foundation and the World Green Building Council’s Net Zero Carbon Building Commitment, along with their Advancing Net Zero project.
-We are also supporting organisations such as the Born Free Foundation that are working to protect the natural world and we will continue to scale up our global action throughout the programme.
+Kingspan is part of several important initiatives aiming to achieve industry transformation including the Ellen MacArthur Foundation, and the World Green Building Council’s Net Zero Carbon Building Commitment, along with their Advancing Net Zero project.
+We are also supporting organizations such as the Born Free Foundation that are working to protect the natural world and we will continue to scale up our global action throughout the program.

 Empowering our people

-We are mobilising our energetic and talented colleagues to help accelerate our programme and impact.
+We are mobilizing our energetic and talented colleagues to help accelerate our program and impact.
 We believe that sustainability is a cause that is important to our employees and want to help enable them to be Planet Passionate both at work and home.
-We’re creating more opportunities to become actively involved including a Champions Network, an ‘ideas feed’ connects directly into our sustainability teams and a programme toolkit to enable everyone to learn about and grow the programme throughout our business.
+We’re creating more opportunities to become actively involved including a Champions Network, an ‘ideas feed’ that connects directly into our sustainability teams and a program toolkit to enable everyone to learn about and grow the program throughout our business.
 We will have regular progress updates and will use existing annual events such as our Supplier Days to help develop solutions.
 The internal response to date has been extremely positive and we fully expect our people will help us rise to this challenge.

 Helping our customers to be Planet Passionate